2022 PGA Championship: Playoff

+Thomas and Zalatoris advanced to the three-hole aggregate playoff.
 After both Thomas and Zalatoris birdied the par-5 13th hole to begin the playoff, Thomas drove the green on the 17th and two-putted for birdie while Zalatoris settled for par.
 When Zalatoris missed a lengthy birdie putt on the 18th, Thomas needed only to two-putt for par to win his second major title, both at the PGA Championship.

-Thomas' seven-shot comeback after 54 holes tied John Mahaffey in 1978 for largest in PGA Championship history.
+Thomas' seven-shot comeback after 54 holes tied John Mahaffey in 1978 for the largest in PGA Championship history.